bennypowers/nvim-regexplainer/README.md

 The window will be reused, and has the filetype `Regexplainer`

 Set to `popup` (the default) to display the explainer in a popup below the cursor.
-When the cursor moves, the popup closes.
+When the cursor moves, the popup closes. if `auto` is set, the popup will automatically display whenever the cursor moves inside a regular expression

 You can call `show` with your own display type to override your config